 The greatest gift I give to clients is my ability to see beyond the law and into the realities of their workplace.
 I know every decision they make can impact one, or all, employees.
 That’s why I take the time to understand my clients’ business goals and ensure my work aligns with their needs.
 I am here to help my clients sit well with the decisions they make so they can run a positive, effective and productive work environment.

-- Serves as general counsel for the firm and was previously a member of the firm’s board of managers
+- Served as general counsel for the firm and was previously a member of the firm’s board of managers

 - Actively involved in advising and educating clients regarding compliance with and handling a variety of employment and labor issues, including Title VII, age discrimination, and disability